Alright! Old Penny here.

 What Kills Value

 CLEANING.
 Never clean a coin.
 Not with chemicals, not with a cloth, not with your thumbnail.
 A cleaned coin can lose 50-90% of its value.
-Original toning is desirable — it proves the coin hasn't been messed with.
-Edge knocks, scratches, tooling (re-engraving worn details), and whizzing (wire-brushing to simulate lustre) are all detectable and all destroy value.
+Original toning (the natural discolouration that develops on a coin over decades โ proof it hasn't been touched) is desirable.
+Edge knocks, scratches, tooling (re-engraving worn details), and whizzing (wire-brushing to fake a coin's original lustre โ its natural shine) are all detectable and all destroy value.

 Old Penny's Rule